New York State Route 146B: History

-On July 11, 1916, the state of New York let a contract for improving a series of roadways linking Groom Corners to Waite Corners by way of Rexford Flats (now Rexford).
+On July 11, 1916, New York let a contract for improving a series of roadways linking Groom Corners to Waite Corners by way of Rexford Flats (now Rexford).
 Approximately half of the project was complete by 1920, while the remainder was completed by 1926.
 In the 1930 renumbering of state highways in New York, the portion of the Groom Corners–Waite Corners highway from Rexford to Waite Corners became part of the new NY 146.
 The remainder of the highway from Rexford to Groom Corners was designated as NY 146B, a spur route of NY 146, c.
 1932.
 NY 146B remained unchanged until c.
 1965, when the designation was removed from the highway.
 The former routing of NY 146B is now part of CR 91, which continues eastward on Grooms Road to meet US 9 in the town of Halfmoon.
 Additionally, the Riverview Road portion of old NY 146B is now part of the Mohawk Towpath Scenic Byway, a National Scenic Byway.